mlathuilliere/Lathuilliere_SI_JGR/README.md

 # Lathuilliere_SI_JGR
 Supporting Information: R code for soil CO2 efflux calculations and figures (main text and SI)

-Lathuilliere, M.J. et al. paper under review
-Soil CO2 concentrations and efflux dynamics of a tree island in the Pantanal wetland submitted to Journal of Geophysical Research - Biogeosciences
+Lathuilliere, M.J. et al. paper under review "Soil CO2 concentrations and efflux dynamics of a tree island in the Pantanal wetland" submitted to Journal of Geophysical Research - Biogeosciences

 This code: